Doyle7/Doyle7/interpol-identity-card/README.md

+# This file contains documentation for the INTERPOL identity card generator project.

 This is a professional INTERPOL identity card generator with a QR code that links to the exact HTML file content.
 The application allows users to generate official-looking INTERPOL agent credentials with security features.

 ![INTERPOL Identity Card](screenshot.png)